EpicBrainUser/python-booklet/python_booklet.typ

 sum_two_squares = lambda a, b: sum(square(a), square(b))
 ```
 \
-There's still a problem here though, as in original lambda calculus functions have a fixed arity of 1, meaning they can only take one parameter.
+There's still a problem here though, as in original lambda calculus functions have a fixed arity of 1, meaning they can only take one #gls("parameter").
 So let's fix this with currying:\
 ```python
 sum = lambda a: (lambda b: a + b)